Trappers Peak + X Mountain / 特拉柏峯+X山

 See more trip photos here.

-Overall, the trail was in great shape.
-Views in the forest were minimal.
-The first part of the path to the Thornton Creek crossing was reasonably flat.
-Then the elevation increased by 300′ in the next section up to the 4200′ road bend.
-The transition from the old roadbed to the trail was apparent.
+Overall, the forested trail was in great shape with spotty views.
+The lower path to Thornton Creek was mainly flat, then increased by 300′ to the 4200′ bend.
+Meanwhile, the transition from the old road to the trail was apparent.

 See more trip photos here.